open-mmlab/mmagic/docs/en/migration/data.md

 ## Data pipelines

-We update data pipelines settings in MMEdit 1.x.
+We update data pipelines settings in MMEdit main.
 Important modifications are as following.

 - Remove normalization and color space transforms operations.
 They are moved from datasets transforms pipelines to data_preprocessor.
 - The original formatting transforms pipelines `Collect` and `ToTensor` are combined as `PackEditInputs`.